Pete Wishart: House of Commons

-He was first elected to the House of Commons at the 2001 general election, taking John Swinney's old seat of Tayside North.
+He was first elected to the House of Commons at the 2001 general election, taking John Swinney's old seat of North Tayside.
 Since arriving at Westminster, he has served as the SNP's Chief Whip, in which role he has pressed the government for greater parliamentary rights, such as better representation on committees, for both the SNP and other minor political parties.
 He has also campaigned for copyright term extension and is a vice-chair of the All Party Parliamentary Intellectual Property Group.

 In 2003, he voted against parliamentary approval for the invasion of Iraq.

 In the light of the reduction in the number of Scottish MPs at Westminster, Wishart's former constituency was abolished in a radical boundary revision, and at the 2005 general election; he won the new constituency of Perth and North Perthshire for the SNP with a majority of 1,521 over Douglas Taylor of the Conservatives.
 The Perth and North Perthshire constituency was created after boundary changes in Scotland and takes in East and Highland Perthshire, the City of Perth and the Carse of Gowrie.
 Wishart sat on the Scottish Affairs Select Committee.

 In November 2010, Wishart suggested that Scottish football referees should declare which club sides they support.

-In August 2014 Wishart confidently predicted that Alex Salmond would beat Alistair Darling in a televised debate about Scottish independence, telling journalists that "the slaughter will be worse than the Bannockburn re-enactment”.
+In August 2014, Wishart confidently predicted that Alex Salmond would beat Alistair Darling in a televised debate about Scottish independence, telling journalists that "the slaughter will be worse than the Bannockburn re-enactment".
 Salmond quizzed Darling, among other things, about alien invasion, while Darling questioned him about what currency an independent Scotland would use.
 An exit poll suggested most viewers thought Darling had won the debate and journalists panned Salmond's performance.

 In January 2015, Wishart secured and started a debate on the reform of the House of Lords.

-Politically, he is well known for campaigning to demolish Perth's listed City Hall, dating from 1911, and replace it with an open square.
+Politically, he is well known for campaigning to demolish the historic and listed Perth City Hall, dating from 1911, and replace it with an open square.
 He has described the building as "unused, unloved and increasingly unwelcome", "a building whose time has passed", and said that, "A city square will allow us to attract visitors, grow our café quarter, put on outdoor events and properly organise civic and community events.
 Every city needs civic space and we must ensure that we will soon have ours."